-All the total pressure sensors measured an increased pressure, of about 1 MPa, after the drainage of the tunnel was closed.
-The highest total pressures before the closing of the drainage, 0,4 MPa, was measured by the sensor PFA13.
+All the total pressure sensors measured an increase pressure, of about 1.5 MPa, after the drainage of the tunnel was closed.
+The highest total pressures before the closing of the drainage, 400 kPa, was measured by the sensor PFA13.
 This sensor is placed just above the bentonite surface in the deposition hole 6.
 The rest of the total pressure sensors measured very low pressures before the closing of the drainage.
 However, all installed sensors indicted a decrease in pressure when the drainage was opened again.
 The maximum measured pressure just after the opening of the drainage was about 0.4 MPa.
 All the sensors recorded a slow increase in pressure although the drainage was kept open.
 Just before the power to canister 6 was switched off again at the beginning of September 2005 the maximum recorded pressure was about 1 MPa.
-All the sensors indicated a decrease in pressure started to slowly increase again and the maximum pressure recorded at around day 1450 was about 1.2 MPa.
+All the sensors indicated a decrease in pressure when the power to canister 6 was switched off.
+When the power was switched on the pressure started to slowly increase again and the maximum pressure recorded at around day 1450 was about 1.2 MPa.
 After that all the sensors were measuring an increase in pressure of about 0.3 MPa.

-pressure is caused by the initial hydraulic tests made for the construction of a new tunnel close to the Prototype-tunnel.
-The work with the tunnel continues and affects the pressure in the backfill with both increasing and decreasing in pressure.
+This increase in pressure is caused by the initial hydraulic tests made for the construction of a new tunnel close to the Prototype-tunnel.
+The pressures have during the last 2 years varied a lot due to the work with the new tunnel.
+The maximum recorded pressure at the end of this measuring period is about 1.9 MPa.
+This pressure is in the same range as the pressure measured at the closing of the drainage of the tunnel.

-Kulite (App.7 \page 266)
+Kulite (App.7 \page 191)

-These sensors measured also an increase in total pressure of about 1 MPa due to the closing of the drainage.
+These sensors measured also an increase in total pressure of about 1.5 MPa due to the closing of the drainage.
 The highest pressure before the closing of the drainage was measured by the sensor PFA12, about 0.4 MPa.
 This sensor is placed just above the bentonite surface in deposition hole 6.
-The rest of the total pressure sensors measured very small pressures before the closing of the drainage.
+The rest of the total pressure sensors measured very small pressures before the drainage closing.
 After the reopening of the drainage, all the sensors recorded a drop in total pressure.
 The measured pressure started to slowly increase although the drainage was kept open.
 When the power to canister 6 was switched off again at the beginning of September 2005 the maximum recorded pressure decreased to 0.6 MPa and after that the pressure started to slowly increase again and the maximum pressure recorded at around day 1450 was about 1.2 MPa.
 Also these sensors were measuring an increase in pressure of about 0.3 MPa when tests made for the new tunnel closed to the Prototype-tunnel started.
+The pressures have during the last 2 years varied a lot due to the work with the new tunnel and the maximum measured pressure at the end of this period is about 1.7 MPa.

 7.4.2 Suction (App.
-7 \pages 267-273)
+7 \pages 192-195)